ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - - - day planning.md

 ## Day planning:

+- (in case we haven't done it yet) Some options to give CSS to React apps
+  - see: `(extra) Some options to give CSS to React apps.md`

 - Github organizations [20min.]
-  - start by creating repo in localhost (with Vite)
+  - start by creating repo in localhost (with Vite):
+    - `npm create vite@latest our-cool-name -- --template react`
   - then, upload to github

 - Git merge conflicts & how to solve them [1h]